 Cost Benchmarks by Revenue Tier

 You shouldn’t pay the same amount as a company three stages ahead of you.
 Use this benchmark and then adjust for complexity.
+The discipline required here aligns closely with whatbusiness consultingdelivers at the engagement level.

 Revenue TierTypical SituationSuggested BudgetEngagement Style

-< $1MFounder in everything, team <10, needs SOPs and reporting$3,000–$8,000/month or $10K–$20K projectAdvisory + light systems install
+<$1MFounder in everything, team<10, needs SOPs and reporting$3,000-$8,000/month or $10K-$20K projectAdvisory + light systems install

 $1M-$10M10-50 people, handoffs breaking, owner overloaded$8,000-$15,000/month; $20K-$40K projectRetainer + implementation + team coaching